-- The effectiveness of the final products themselves, when they are realised, in further stimulating the market is It is intended that the production of a sound, marketable product or service will act as a stimulus to other potential manufacturers or suppliers, who would in some way emulate the achievement of the producers, but this aspiration remains very much an act of faith and has not so hard evidence far been justified by from previous "multiplier effect" The has not experiences. convincingly demonstrated in practice, and any market stimulation that has taken place as a result of earlier comparable initiatives has been attributable more to the alerting effects of launching a Call than to the end The success in the marketplace of products delivered. previously supported products has often been unexciting.
-It is unfortunate that the process of product development support should inevitably require large budget allocations, and in this respect clearly the present system of giving small amounts in support of project definition, and strictly limited amounts to the development phase, is preferable to the IMPACT 1 allocation of larger sums in support. - It is obviously impossible to say at this stage how many of the proposals which are at present in the early stages of development are likely to achieve market success, but it is worth noting that success or failure in the market place depends on a number of factors unrelated to the quality of the products being marketed.
-Infrastructural changes, such as the progress of fibre-optic cabling in a region, the availability of competing products from other countries, political and social change, and. particularly, the economic situation which employment levels, the net disposable income available to the potential market, and the individual willingness to incur debt, are all powerful conditioners of the market over which neither the industry nor the managers of the IMPACT 2 programme have any control. - On the positive side, the two Calls for Proposals so far launched under IMPACT 2 have succeeded in sensitising a significant number of organisations to the importance and potential of multimedia and geographic information systems, and in encouraging working partnerships between different types of organisation in different Member States.
-Whatever effect on the market, these are positive final achievements, and we may therefore say that the programme is doing at least some of the right things, in the right way.
-A substantial number of the right people have been reached, and the nature and extent of effort which the Commission exerts in distributing information about the Calls suggests more could be done, little other than perhaps encouraging more activity on the part of the National Focal Points and Awareness Points.
-Every Call is to some extent an educational process for the potential proposers, and the fact that it has been possible to select a number of proposals worthy of support in the Definition Phase suggests
+The effectiveness of the final products themselves, 14. when they are realised, in further stimulating the market is unclear.
+It is intended that the production of a sound, marketable product or service will act as a stimulus to other potential manufacturers or suppliers, who would in some way emulate the achievement of the producers, but this aspiration remains very much an act of faith and has not so justified previous far been by evidence from hard "multiplier effect" not has been experiences.
+The convincingly demonstrated in practice, and any market stimulation that has taken place as a result of earlier comparable initiatives has been attributable more to the alerting effects of launching a Call than to the end products delivered.
+The success in the marketplace of previously supported products has often been unexciting.
+It is unfortunate that the process of product development support should inevitably require large budget allocations, and in this respect clearly the present system of giving small amounts in support of project definition, and strictly limited amounts to the development phase, is preferable to the IMPACT 1 allocation of larger sums in support.

+15. It is obviously impossible to say at this stage how many of the proposals which are at present in the early stages of development are likely to achieve market success, but it is worth noting that success or failure in the market place depends on a number of factors unrelated to the quality of the products being marketed.
+Infrastructural changes, such as the progress of fibre-optic cabling in a region, the availability of competing products from other political and, countries, and social more change, particularly, the economic situation which affects employment levels, the net disposable income available to the potential market, and the individual willingness to incur debt, are all powerful conditioners of the market over which neither the industry nor the managers of the IMPACT 2 programme have any control.

+On the positive side, the two Calls for Proposals so 16. far launched under IMPACT 2 have succeeded in sensitising a significant number of organisations to the importance and potential of multimedia and geographic information systems, and in encouraging working partnerships between different types of organisation in different Member States.
+Whatever the final effect on the market, these are positive achievements, and we may therefore say that the programme is doing at least some of the right things, in the right way.
+A substantial number of the right people have been reached, and the nature and extent of effort which the Commission exerts in distributing information about the Calls suggests perhaps that little more could be done, other than encouraging more activity on the part of the National Focal Every Call is to some extent Points and Awareness Points. an educational process for the potential proposers, and the fact that it has been possible to select a number of proposals worthy of support in the Definition Phase suggests by C. RODRIGUES